kumbulanit/t-sql/tech company/untitled/Module 12 - Using Set Operators/Lab_Using_Set_Operators.md

 ### Task 5.1: Dynamic Employee Performance Analysis

-**Business Scenario**: HR needs a dynamic performance report where analysis criteria change based on each employee's role, department, and tenure.
+**Business Scenario**: HR needs a dynamic performance report where analysis criteria change based on each employee's role, d.DepartmentName, and tenure.

 **Instructions**:
 1. Use CROSS APPLY to create dynamic performance metrics